 8. Identify how various forms of organizational data can be used to benchmark and promote accountability for the diversity mission of organizations;

 9. Apply climate research in the development and advancement of a positive and inclusive climate for diversity;

 10. Analyze current and historical knowledge related to issues of nondiscrimination, access, and equity; and;

 11. Demonstrate awareness and understanding of the various laws, regulations, and policies related to equity and diversity.

-The MS in Diversity Equity and Inclusion Leadership builds from the Intercultural Leadership graduate certificate curriculum which launched in fall of 2018.
-With this in mind, the Intercultural Leadership will be integrated into the MS in Diversity, Equity and Inclusion.
-Upon completion of the masters program, students will also receive the Intercultural Leadership credential.
+The MS in Diversity, Equity, and Inclusion Leadership builds from the Intercultural Leadership graduate certificate curriculum which launched in fall of 2018.
+The Intercultural Leadership curriculum is integrated into the MS in Diversity, Equity and Inclusion Leadership.
+Upon completion of the master’s program, students will also receive the Intercultural Leadership credential.